cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 In the same directory as this README, run `docker-compose build`.
 This will build the OSMAgent Docker Image

 ## Deployment
 The agent has been implemented to work in the stack, which requires the OSMAgent Docker container to be deployed in the stack.
-To do so, place [osmagent.json](/stack-manager-input-config/osmagent.json) in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).
+To do so, place [osmagent.json](stack-manager-input-config/osmagent.json) in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).
 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager main folder](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
 This will spin up the agent in the stack.
 Please ensure that the stack the agent is spun up in is the same stack where the OSM and DLM data were uploaded.

 ## Debugging
-To debug the agent, place [osmagent-debug.json](/stack-manager-input-config/osmagent-debug.json) instead of `osmagent.json` in the stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).
+To debug the agent, place [osmagent-debug.json](stack-manager-input-config/osmagent-debug.json) instead of `osmagent.json` in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).
 Then, spin up with `./stack.sh start <STACK NAME>` in the [stack-manager main folder](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
 The debugger port will be available at 5005.